Arjeuw/Gym-Management-System/README.md

 JDBC: Secure database connectivity using the sqlite-jdbc driver.

 ⚙️ Steps to Run the Program
-Clone the Repository: git clone
+1.Clone the Repository: git clone

-Open in IntelliJ IDEA: Select the project folder.
+2.Open in IntelliJ IDEA: Select the project folder.

-Add Library: * Go to File > Project Structure > Libraries.
+3.Add Library: * Go to File > Project Structure > Libraries.

-Add the sqlite-jdbc-3.51.2.0.jar file included in this repository.
+4.Add the sqlite-jdbc-3.51.2.0.jar file included in this repository.

-Run: Execute the Main.java file.
+5.Run: Execute the Main.java file.

 📸 Screenshots
 The project includes a dedicated screenshots folder as required.